Fidelity Bonds: The Essential Insurance for Digital Assets

 Key Takeaways

-• Employee Fraud Protection: This insurance shields businesses from financial losses due to dishonest acts committed by their own employees.
+• Employee Fraud Insurance: This policy protects a firm from losses resulting from dishonest acts by its employees.

 What is a Fidelity Bond?